-VARIANCE REQUESTED: The applicant requests a variance to Building Code Section 1612.4.3, to allow a duplex to be constructed without normal access, either vehicular or pedestrian, to an area that is a minimum of one foot above the design flood elevation.
-The lot is partially in the 100-year floodplain and partially in the 25-year floodplain.
-The floodplain depth at the curb line of 4518 Avenue D is approximately 3.3 feet during the 100-year flood event and 2.8 feet during the 25-year flood event.
+VARIANCE REQUESTED: The applicant requests a variance to Building Code Section 1612.4.3, to allow a single-family building to be constructed without normal access, either vehicular or pedestrian, to an area that is a minimum of one foot above the design flood elevation.
+The entire lot is in the 100-year floodplain and partially in the 25-year floodplain.
+The floodplain depth in the alley at the rear property line is approximately 1.6 feet during the 100-year flood event and 1.1 feet during the 25-year flood event.

-II.
-LDC Section 25-12-3, (Local Amendments to the Building Code), Section G102.3 Nonconforming Uses prohibits expanding, changing, enlarging, or altering the use of a premises in a way which increases its nonconformity.

-VARIANCE REQUESTED: The applicant requests a variance to Building Code Section G102.3 to allow enlarging the total conditioned area on the property that does not have safe access out of the floodplain.

-III.
-LDC Section 25-7-152 (Dedication of Easements and Rights-of-Way) requires that the owner of real property proposed to be developed dedicate to the public an easement or right-of-way for a drainage facility, open or enclosed, and stormwater flow to the limits of the 100-year floodplain.

-VARIANCE REQUESTED: The applicant is requesting a variance to exclude the footprint of the existing house and proposed addition from the requirement to dedicate a drainage easement to the full extent of the 100-year floodplain.

-IV.
-LDC Section 25-7-92 (A) and (B) Encroachment on Floodplain Prohibited prohibits encroachment of a building on the 25-year and 100-year floodplains.

-VARIANCE REQUESTED: The applicant requests a variance to allow placement of a building within the 25-year and 100-year floodplains of Waller Creek.
+- II.
+LDC Section 25-12-3, (Local Amendments to the Building Code), Section G102.3 Nonconforming Uses prohibits expanding, changing, enlarging, or altering the use of a premises in a way which increases its nonconformity. - VARIANCE REQUESTED: The applicant requests a variance to Building Code Section G102.3 to allow enlarging the total conditioned area on the property that does not have safe access out of the floodplain. - III LDC Section 25-7-152 Dedication of Easements and Rights-of-Way requires that the owner of real property proposed to be developed dedicate to the public an easement or right-of-way for a drainage facility, open or enclosed, and stormwater flow to the limits of the 100-year floodplain. - VARIANCE REQUESTED: The applicant requests a variance to exclude the footprint of the proposed house and carport from the requirement to dedicate a drainage easement to the full extent of the 100-year floodplain. - IV.
+LDC Section 25-7-92 (A) and (B) Encroachment on Floodplain Prohibited prohibits encroachment of a building on the 25-year and 100-year floodplains. - VARIANCE REQUESTED: The applicant requests a variance to allow placement of a building within the 25-year and 100-year floodplains of Waller Creek.